Datavault-UK/automate-dv-docs/docs/tutorial/tut_xts.md

 | .            | .            | .                | .          | .            |
 | .            | .            | .                | .          | .            |
 | FED333...    | 6C958...     | SAT_SAP_CUSTOMER | 1993-01-01 | *            |

-### Next steps

-We have now created:

-- A staging layer
-- A Hub
-- A Link
-- A Transactional Link
-- A Satellite
-- An Effectivity Satellite
-- An Extended Tracking Satellite

-Next we will look at [point in time structures](tut_point_in_time.md).